ericd9799/CS725_HW6/README.md

 In New York State, when prisoners are eligible for parole, they appear in fron of the Parole Board.
 More often than not, they are denied parole with little reason.
 To understand the how the board operates, we will be exploring the parole dataset.
 The dataset contains over 30,000 records from the Parole Board's website.
 Our goal is to explore the dataset to identify trends, outliers, correlations, and the like.
 With this we will be able to present useful informaiton in how the board operates.

 # Findings
+1. When first looked at dataset, the last 2 columns, parole board interview type and interview decision, caught attention.
+Parole board interview type column indicates the type of appearance by the offender before the Parole Board.
+There are a variety of hearing types.
+Interview decision column indicates the Board's decision on the offender's release after his/her interview.
+There was curiosity as to what is normally the decisions when the interview type is initial.

 # Conclusion